 United States v.
 Dias Kadyrbayev et al, CR 13-10238-DPW

-A status conference is scheduled for Thursday March 13, 2014 before the Honorable William G. Young in Courtroom 18 on the 5th floor of the John Joseph Moakley Courthouse in Boston.
+An final pretrial conference for Khairullozhon Matanov is scheduled for Monday May 11, 2015 at 2:00 PM before the Honorable William G. Young in Courtroom 18 on the 5th floor of the John Joseph Moakley Courthouse in Boston.

-A jury trial is scheduled for Monday March 24, 2014 at 9:00 AM before the Honorable William G. Young in Courtroom 18 on the 5th floor of the John Joseph Moakley Courthouse in Boston.
+The jury trial for Khairullozhon Matanov is scheduled for Monday June 8, 2015 at 9:00 AM before the Honorable William G. Young in Courtroom 18 on the 5th floor of the John Joseph Moakley Courthouse in Boston.

 See the Court's web page for Multi District Litigation